New York City Guide

 Get a Taste of Iconic NYC Foods

-Tried some NYC foods you loved and want to try them again?
-Get cooking and recreate these dishes at home!
-Cooking classes in NYC led by world-renowned expert chefs are an incredible opportunity to sharpen your culinary skills in the food capital of the world.
+Tried some NYC foods you loved and want to enjoy them again?
+Why not get cooking and recreate these dishes at home by joining Cooking classes in NYC?
+Led by world-renowned expert chefs, these captivating experiences offer an incredible opportunity to sharpen your culinary skills in the food capital of the world.

 via Cozymeal

-If you’re a New Yorker, please don’t get angry.
-Selecting a singular pizza joint recommendation for NYC is like choosing to eliminate all but one star in the sky: your favorite doesn’t objectively make it the best, and it doesn’t matter anyway because they’re all necessary, great and someone’s favorite.
+Pizza has to be one of the most iconic NYC Foods, and if you’re a New Yorker, please don’t get angry.
+Selecting the best pizza in NYC is like choosing to eliminate all but one star in the sky: your favorite doesn’t objectively make it the best.

-So, while some pizzerias garner more fame than others, we all know that this is a debate that will go on until the stars turn to dust.
-Don’t let this overwhelm you; you’ll be hard-pressed to find pizza in New York that is actually bad, even at the dwindling corner joints that sell $1 slices.
+So, while some pizzerias garner more fame than others, we all know this debate will continue until the stars turn to dust.
+Don’t let this overwhelm you; you’ll be hard-pressed to find pizza in New York that is actually bad, even at the dwindling corner NYC food joints that sell $1 slices.

 via Marinara